Which use class is my building?

 Okay, so no list – but how can I tell?

-This is where you need to be a cross between Sherlock Holmes and Miss Marple.
+To perhaps answer the question of which use class, this is where you need to be a cross between Sherlock Holmes and Miss Marple.
 You will need to prove it yourself or with the help of your friendly planning consultant.

 - What was the building used for when it was open?

 - Look at Google Street View and go back in time via the small clock in the top left of the screen.
 Are there any A boards or other signage that will help?
 Make a note of the dates.

 - Look up the building on the Valuation Office Agency (VOA) website – how does that describe the building for business rates?
 Maybe check more than one year if applicable?